 Saving Twickenham Riverside - Page One

-Like the history of Twickenham Riverside the story of the referendum is covered by the mist of time (even a year or so!).
+Like the history of Twickenham Riverside the story of the referendum is sometimes forgotten - even after a year or so!.
 These are the facts:

 27 February 2009: I made contact with the government Department for Communities to enquire about ways of assessing public opinion